Bob Keyes (Baseball Academy)

 Keith Chatelain (Tom Shaw Performance SPARQ)

-Trained with and for Coach Tom Shaw for 8 years during entire high school, collegiate, and professional career.
+Keith trained with and for Coach Tom Shaw for 8 years during the entire high school, collegiate, and professional career.
 At Tom Shaw Performance trained some of the best athletes in all of professional sports.
 Played and started for 4 years at the University of Kentucky and then played for the San Francisco 49ers and the Winnipeg Blue Bombers.
 Currently working with Tom Shaw, Bob Keyes, BIO-Kinetics and SPARQ in developing new techniques in testing and training Baseball players.

-Shawn Murph Norris (Baseball Academy)
+Shawn Murph Norris

 Paul Cluff (MBA Idaho)